 Renal Dysfunction/Failure Adverse Reactions

-Patients at risk of developing acute renal failure can be classified into two distinct populations.
+Patients at risk of developing acute renal failure can be classified into two distinct populations:

 Since Gammaplex 10% is stabilized with glycine and Gammaplex 5% is stabilized with sorbitol, both products are less prone to cause renal dysfunction or acute renal failure.

-Minimizing Risk Of Renal Dysfunction Or Acute Renal Failure
+Minimizing Risk of Renal Dysfunction or Acute Renal Failure

-However, healthcare authorities including US FDA and clinical experts recommend several precautionary measures to minimize the risk of renal dysfunction or acute renal failure for patients at risk of developing acute renal failure.
+Healthcare authorities including the FDA and clinical experts recommend several precautionary measures to minimize the risk of renal dysfunction or acute renal failure for at-risk patients.

 Thrombotic Adverse Reactions